Postgraduate Course

 You'll also be part of our Centre for Research in Language Development throughout the Lifespan (LaDeLi), a unique research centre specialising in all aspects of language learning and development.

 We are 1st in UK for research impact in modern languages and linguistics (Grade Point Average, Research Excellence Framework 2021).
-We are also ranked 11th in the UK for Linguistics in the QS World University Rankings by Subject (2023).
+We are also top 25 in the UK for linguistics in the QS World University Rankings by Subject 2024.

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in an established department, welcome to Essex.